NC DHHS’ New Secretary – Yay or Nay?

 “There’s a lot of uncompensated work going on, so there has to be a component that goes beyond just fee-for service… But you don’t want a situation where doctors have to be the one to take on all the risk of taking care of a patient.
 Asking someone to take on financial risk in a small practice is very concerning.” -Dr. Mandy Cohen

-Posted on February 10, 2017, in "Single State Agency", Affordable Care Act, CMS, DHHS, Division of Medical Assistance, Doctors, Federal Government, Federal Law, Health Care Providers and Services, HHS, Hospitals, Knicole Emanuel, Legislation, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Expansion, Medicaid Funds, Medicaid Providers, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medicare, Medicare Attorney, Medicare Budget, Medicare Reimbursement Rates, NC, North Carolina, Obamacare, Physicians, Primary Care, Primary Care Physicians, Roy Cooper, Secretary of Health and Human Services, Tax Dollars, Taxes and tagged Affordable Care, Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, Cohen, Cohen medical license, Consumer Information and Insurance Oversight, Department of Health and Human Services, DHHS, DHHS Secretary, Dr. Mandy Cohen, Fee-for-service, Gov. Cooper, Mandy Cohen, Medicaid, Medicaid Expansion, North Carolina, Roy Cooper, S.L.
+Posted on February 10, 2017, in "Single State Agency", Affordable Care Act, CMS, Division of Medical Assistance, Doctors, Federal Government, Federal Law, Health Care Providers and Services, HHS, Hospitals, Knicole Emanuel, Legislation, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Expansion, Medicaid Funds, Medicaid Providers, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medicare, Medicare Attorney, Medicare Budget, Medicare Reimbursement Rates, NC, NC DHHS, North Carolina, Obamacare, Physicians, Primary Care, Primary Care Physicians, Roy Cooper, Secretary of Health and Human Services, Tax Dollars, Taxes and tagged Affordable Care, Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, Cohen, Cohen medical license, Consumer Information and Insurance Oversight, Department of Health and Human Services, DHHS Secretary, Dr. Mandy Cohen, Fee-for-service, Gov. Cooper, Mandy Cohen, Medicaid, Medicaid Expansion, NC DHHS, North Carolina, Roy Cooper, S.L.
 2013-5, Secretary to DHHS.
 Bookmark the permalink.
 1 Comment.